-s' is the scope s with a special first context containing keys n_1 , n_2 , etc. bound to the first element of the Cartesian product of FEEL(e_1) x FEEL(e_2) x ..., s'' is s with a special first context containing keys bound to the second element of the Cartesian product, etc. When the Cartesian product is empty, the some ... satisfies quantifier returns false and the every ... satisfies quantifier returns true.
+s' is the scope s with a special first context containing keys $n_1$ , $n_2$ , etc. bound to the first element of the Cartesian product of FEEL( $e_1$ ) x FEEL( $e_2$ ) x ..., s'' is s with a special first context containing keys bound to the second element of the Cartesian product, etc. When the second element of the second element of the cartesian product, etc. When the satisfies quantifier returns false and the every ... satisfies quantifier returns true.